Sound Transit: Link opening and early ST2 projects

 Ridership on the agency's services reached a new record high in 2012, with 28 million total boardings and an average of 93,000 passengers on weekdays.
 Sound Transit began construction of the Northgate Link Extension, which was deferred from Sound Move and funded by ST2, in August 2012.
 The agency extended Sound Transit Express service outside of its district into Olympia in 2013 as part of a four-year pilot project funded by Intercity Transit, the local transit operator in Thurston County.
 The route of the Eastside light rail line, under the project name East Link, was approved in April 2013 alongside additional funding from the Bellevue city government to cover the costs of a downtown tunnel.
 The line would use the Interstate 90 express lanes on the Homer M. Hadley Memorial Bridge and become the first permanent railway on a floating bridge; design tests were conducted using a two-car trainset on a model of the proposed transitions between the bridge's fixed and floating spans.
 An elevated extension of Central Link from Sea–Tac Airport to South 200th Street station (now Angle Lake) also began construction in April 2013; it was the first design–build project for the agency and was funded by ST2 and federal grants to accelerate planning by four years from the rest of the deferred Federal Way Link Extension.
 In 2015, Sound Transit introduced its first double-decker buses to increase capacity on the Seattle–Everett corridor and other Snohomish County routes operated by Community Transit, which already had its own double-decker fleet.

 The opening ceremonies for Capitol Hill station on the University Link Extension took place on March 19, 2016.

-Central Link service was extended to Capitol Hill and the University of Washington campus on March 19, 2016, via a 3.15 mi tunnel that cost $1.9 billion to construct (equivalent to $ in dollars) and was completed six month ahead of schedule.
+Central Link service was extended to Capitol Hill and the University of Washington campus on March 19, 2016, via a 3.15 mi tunnel that cost $1.9 billion to construct (equivalent to $ in dollars) and was completed six months ahead of schedule.
 The 1.6 mi southern extension to Angle Lake station opened on September 24 and was completed at a cost of $343 million (equivalent to $ in dollars), below its original budget.
 The First Hill Streetcar, funded by Sound Transit and built as part of the Seattle Streetcar network, opened two months earlier after a delay due in manufacturing streetcars with electric batteries.
 By late 2016, Light rail ridership reached a daily average of 66,203 weekday passengers—an increase of 89 percent from late 2015—and necessitated the use of four-car trainsets.
 The agency carried 47 million total passengers across all of its modes in 2017, with growth in its rail services and a slight decline in express buses.
 The Downtown Seattle Transit Tunnel was fully transitioned to light rail use in March 2019 following the closure of the northern bus entrance; the tunnel's ownership was transferred to Sound Transit in October 2022 after the agency completed $87 million in debt payments to King County Metro.